tmarkec/take_a_hike/README.md

 ## Credits
 - [Stack Overflow](https://stackoverflow.com/) is probably a developers best resource, this provided me with many answers to my questions.
 - [W3schools](https://www.w3schools.com/) this was great for looking up forgotten **CSS** syntax and how to use it.
-- [bbcgoodfood](https://www.bbcgoodfood.com/) as some of the recipes came from this site.
-This site is a great resource for anyone who likes cooking.
 - [Unsplash](https://unsplash.com/) all images were take from unsplash.

 ## Acknowledgements:
-- I would like to thank my mentor Adegbenga Adeye for all help throughout the project and for being really positive about the course.
+- I would like to thank my mentor Narander Singh for all help throughout the project and guidance in general
-- I would like to thank Code Institutes Slack Communtiy as this helped me so much when I got stuck on part of my project and also with course challenges.
+- I would like to thank Code Institutes Slack Communtiy, and tutor support as this helped me so much when I got stuck on part of my project
-- I would also like to thank our chort facilitators Kenan Wright and Kasia Bogucka, for answering any course related questions I asked and for porviding us with a weekly study schedule.
+- I would also like to thank our chort facilitators Irene Neville, for answering any course related questions I asked and for porviding us with a weekly guidance information about the project

 [Back to the top](#the-recipe-blog)